 _), and dashes (

 The Machine URL is shown on the Network tab update to reflect the URL.
-You may visit the machine control interface from a computer connected to the same network.
+The machine control interface may now be controlled from a computer connected to the same network.

-Once you have completed these setup steps, visit either the machine URL or machine IP in a modern browser to begin using your AON-M2.
+Once these steps have been completed, and both the machine and computer are on the same network, visit either the Machine URL or Machine IP in a modern browser to begin using your AON-M2.

-While the client authorization scheme used is cryptographically secure, it does not replace physical and network security for your machine.
-If you are working in a large enterprise with many employees who should not have access to the machine, it is advisable to use a dedicated network or subnet, and install the machine in a secure location.
+While the client authorization scheme used is cryptographically secure, it does not replace physical and network security for the machine.
+In a large enterprise with employees who should not have access to the machine, it is advisable to use a dedicated network or subnet, and install the machine in a secure location.

 The following sections contains information for your network administrator.

-If you wish to isolate your AON-M2 from the Internet, a local area network connection between the AON-M2 and a workstation is still required for uploading print files and controlling the machine.
+To isolate the AON-M2 from the internet, a local area network (LAN) connection between the AON-M2 and a workstation is still required for uploading print files and controlling the machine.
 This network should have an active DHCP server in order to provide an IP address to the machine.
 The DHCP server can be on a router or the workstation.
 Alternatively, an IP address can be set manually for a wired connection.

-Temporarily connecting the AON-M2 to the WiFi hotspot of a mobile phone is an easy way to update the software on a machine that is normally air-gapped.
-Refer to the user manual of your mobile phone for instructions on how to setup a WiFi hotspot.
-Alternatively instructions for some popular mobile phones can be found here.
+The AON-M2 can connect to a mobile phone WiFi hotspot to update the software on a machine that is normally air-gapped.
+Refer to the user manual of a mobile phone for instructions on how to setup a WiFi hotspot.
+Alternatively, instructions for most popular mobile phones can be found here.

-The following ports must be opened in the firewall so that the machine can be updated or for remote troubleshooting:
+The ports that follow must be opened in the firewall for the machine to be updated and/or for remote troubleshooting:

-The following domains must be allowed in the firewall so that the machine can be updated:
+The domains that follow must be allowed in the firewall so that the machine can be updated:

-The following domains can be optionally allowed in the firewall:
+The domains that follow are optional in the firewall:

-The following domains must be allowed in the firewall so that Simplify3D can be updated:
+The domains that follow must be allowed in the firewall for Simplify3D® to be updated: